-With the strong economy resulting in shortages of InfoSec talent, many companies are once again resorting to counteroffers to "keep" their employees when they announce their resignation.
+The Coronavirus pandemic has made hiring and training new employees difficult, so many companies are resorting to counteroffers to "keep" their employees when they announce their resignation.
 Although your company will portray the counteroffer as though they suddenly now value you as their employee, the truth is they suddenly find themselves short-handed, and the easiest short-term solution to completing their projects is to give you a counteroffer and hope that you will take it.

-Before you consider a counteroffer, please read why some companies resort to counteroffers and what it may mean for you and your career in this LinkedIn article: Counteroffers
+Before you consider a counteroffer, ask yourself why some companies resort to counteroffers and what it may mean for you and your career.
+Below are two articles on the topic:

 Of course, our advice should not be the only one you consider.
 This is one of the most important career decisions you will ever make, so you owe it to yourself to Google “accepting counteroffers” for additional, independent advice from reputable business sources.